f5businessdevelopment/bigipworkshop/docs/ex1.md

    **Note:** If you are not able to find these details please ask the instructor.

 2. On clicking the link, you will enter the course lobby as shown below.
-Verify the course name (Dynamic Service Networking) and click Join.
+Verify the course name  and click Join.

    ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/bd23d537-ea57-4fd8-8786-3d550d9922ce)